NishiyaKN/obsidian/X GCP/02 - Start with a solid platform.md

 - Edit files inside the environment in real time
 - Access via the browser
 ### Google Cloud APIs
+- API's to control the Google Cloud
 ### The Cloud Console Mobile App
+- App to manage Google Cloud services
+- Free